pcingola/SnpEff/src/docs/snpeff/introduction.md

 Local install            | SnpEff can be installed in your local computer or servers. <br> Local installations are preferred for processing genomic data. <br> As opposed to remote web-based services, running a program locally has many advantages: <ul><li> There no need to upload huge genomic dataset. </li><li> Processing doesn't depend on availability or processing capacity of remote servers. </li><li> Service continuity: no need to worry if a remote service will be maintained in the future. </li><li> Security and confidentiality issues of uploading data to third party servers are not a problem. </li><li> Avoid legal problems of processing clinical data on "outside" servers. </li></ul>
 Multi platform           | SnpEff is written in Java.
 It runs on Unix / Linux, OS.X and Windows.
 Simple installation      | Installation is as simple as downloading a ZIP file and double clicking on it.
-Genomes                  | Human genome, as well as all model organisms are supported. <br>Over 2,500 genomes are supported, which includes most mammalian, plant, bacterial and fungal genomes with published genomic data.
+Genomes                  | Human genome, as well as all model organisms are supported. <br>Over 20,000 genomes are supported, which includes most mammalian, plant, bacterial and fungal genomes with published genomic data.
 Speed                    | SnpEff is really fast.
 It can annotate up to 1,000,000 variants per minute.
-GATK&Galaxy integration  | SnpEff can be easily integrated with [GATK](http://www.broadinstitute.org/gatk/) and [Galaxy](http://galaxyproject.org/) pipelines.
+GATK integration         | SnpEff can be easily integrated with [GATK](http://www.broadinstitute.org/gatk/) pipelines (see [Integration](integration.md)).
-GUI                      | Web based user interface via Galaxy project Input and Output formats | SnpEff accepts input files in the following format:<ul><li> `VCF` format, which is the de-facto standard for sequencing variants.</li><li>`BED` format: To annotate enrichment experiments (e.g. ChIP-Seq peaks) or other genomic data.</li></ul>
+Input and Output formats | SnpEff accepts input files in the following format:<ul><li> `VCF` format, which is the de-facto standard for sequencing variants.</li><li>`BED` format: To annotate enrichment experiments (e.g. ChIP-Seq peaks) or other genomic data.</li></ul>
 Variants supported       | SnpEff can annotate SNPs, MNPs, insertions and deletions.
 Support for mixed variants and structural variants is available (although sometimes limited).
-Effect supported         | Many effects are calculated: such as SYNONYMOUS_CODING, NON_SYNONYMOUS_CODING, FRAME_SHIFT, STOP_GAINED just to name a few.
+Effect supported         | Many effects are calculated using Sequence Ontology terms: such as synonymous_variant, missense_variant, frameshift_variant, stop_gained, just to name a few.
 Variant impact           | SnpEff provides a simple assessment of the putative impact of the variant (e.g. HIGH, MODERATE or LOW impact).
 Cancer tissue analysis   | Somatic vs Germline mutations can be calculated on the fly.
 This is very useful for the cancer researcher community.
 Loss of Function (LOF) assessment       | SnpEff can estimate if a variant is deemed to have a loss of function on the protein.
 Nonsense mediate decay (NMD) assessment | Some mutations may cause mRNA to be degraded thus not translated into a protein. <br>NMD analysis marks mutations that are estimated to trigger nonsense mediated decay.
-HGVS notation            | SnpEff can provide output in HGVS notation, which is quite popular in clinical and translation research environments.
+HGVS notation            | SnpEff provides HGVS notation by default, which is quite popular in clinical and translational research environments.
 User annotations         | A user can provide custom annotations (by means of BED files).
-Public databases         | SnpEff can annotate using publicly available data from well known databases, for instance:<ul><li>**ENCODE** datasets are supported by SnpEff (by means of BigWig files provided by ENCODE project).</li><li>**Epigenome Roadmap** provides data-sets that can be used with SnpEff.</li><li>**TFBS** Transcription factor binding site predictions can be annotated.
-Motif data used in this annotations is generates by `Jaspar` and `ENSEBML` projects</li><li>**NextProt** database can be used to annotate protein domains as well as important functional sites in a protein (e.g. phosphorilation site)</li></ul>
+Public databases         | SnpEff can annotate using publicly available data from well known databases, for instance:<ul><li>**Regulation tracks** from ENCODE and Epigenome Roadmap can be used with SnpEff (loaded as BED or GFF regulation files).</li><li>**TFBS** Transcription factor binding site predictions can be annotated.
+Motif data used in these annotations is generated by `Jaspar` and `ENSEMBL` projects.</li><li>**NextProt** database can be used to annotate protein domains as well as important functional sites in a protein (e.g. phosphorylation site).</li></ul>
 Common variants (dbSnp)  | Annotating "common" variants from **dbSnp** and **1,000 Genomes** can be easily done (see `SnpSift annotate`).
 Gwas catalog             | Support for GWAS catalog annotations (see `SnpSift gwasCat`) Conservation scores      | PhastCons conservation score annotations support (see `SnpSift phastCons`)